Patcm10/duper-super-robot/README.md

 # duper-super-robot
-This is a test of Data Analytics course
+This is a test for Data Analytics course